Utilising drones in Search & Rescue operations

 Born in Christchurch in 2013, we are a proud local Kiwi business..
 Our team work hard to ensure that drone technology is helping individuals, businesses and organisations across New Zealand to achieve what was once out of reach.

 Not sure which drone is right for your operation?
-Our team have helped public safety organisations across the country embrace drone technology and we are here to help - give us a call on 09 399 2084.
+Our team have helped public safety organisations across the country embrace drone technology and we are here to help.